dodgerogers/nucleus-core/README.md

 end
 ```

-3. Create a class that implements the methods below.
-The parameter is a subclass of `Nucleus::ResponseAdapter`.
+3. To render responses using the framework create a class that implements the methods below and delegates to the respective framework methods.
+The `entity` parameter is an instance of `Nucleus::ResponseAdapter`.

 ```ruby
 class ResponderAdapter